Rohanmore123/Mental_Health/DEPLOYMENT.md

 1. When code is pushed to the `main` branch, the CI/CD pipeline automatically:
    - Builds a Docker image
    - Pushes the image to AWS ECR
-   - (Optional) Deploys the application to AWS
+   - Deploys the application to AWS Fargate

 ## AWS Resources